Sainz on Singapore pole as angry Verstappen struggles

 The Canadian, who had been 0.8secs slower than team-mate Alonso on his first run and was in danger of being eliminated, had a slide out of the final chicane and then lost grip in the middle of the fast right-hander that ends the lap.

-Stroll's car slid on to the kerb, and he spun into the barriers, tearing a wheel of the car and badly damaging it.
+Stroll's car slid on to the kerb and spun into the barriers, tearing a wheel off the car and badly damaging it.
 He was taken to the medical centre for checks but soon released uninjured.

 - Chequered Flag podcast: Singapore Grand Prix preview